bhartiy/learnsellacious/pages/40.how-to/46.how-to-change-the-footer-in-sellacious-templates/docs.md

 > There can be more than one layouts/styles which are using in your templates.
 Like in the above screen shot, Js-kart have 4 layouts.
 Default, Left Side Bar, Minimal and full width.
 Make sure to update the footer in all the layouts you're using, not just default layout.

-3. Go to Layout section and click on edit for the Bottom 'Row'.
+3. Go to Layout section and click on Settings to edit the Bottom 'Row'.